FictionIO/Sema/README.md

 };
 ```

 By default it returns `sema::unspecified`, no interface type.
-Otherwise if template specialization satisfies it returns the interface.
-If desired this allows grouping interfaces for similar types, for example you can have one interface for all integer types.
+If template specialization satisfies it returns the interface defined by `type`.
+This is great because it allows grouping interfaces for similar types!
+For example you can have one interface for all integer types.

-Then we can then define our interface and storage (boost variant) in one go like :
+Then we can define our interface and the storage (boost variant) in one go as :

 ```
 using MyType = sema<MyInterface, int, double, std::string, sema::container<std::map,std::string, sema::_1>>;